CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Related Work

 \subsection{Language-Driven 3D Perception}

-The rise of vision-language models has enabled open-vocabulary scene understanding across modalities.
-Contrastive language–image pre-training (CLIP)~\cite{radford2021learning}, in particular, demonstrates that textual prompts can guide image-level classification and retrieval in a zero-shot manner.
-Extending this capability to 3D perception, several methods have embedded CLIP-derived features into spatial representations to enable prompt-driven querying in reconstructed scenes.

-Early efforts typically relied on NeRF-based frameworks to learn 3D-consistent language fields.
-However, the volumetric nature of NeRF imposes high computational cost and slow inference.
-To address this, recent work has explored more efficient representations.
-LangSplat~\cite{qin2024langsplat} proposed the first 3D language field modeled with Gaussian splatting, where the method employs a scene-specific autoencoder to reduce memory overhead and leverages the Segment Anything Model (SAM)~\cite{kirillov2023segment} to inject hierarchical semantics at multiple levels.
-These innovations enable accurate and efficient open-vocabulary querying within 3D scenes while preserving clear semantic boundaries and high rendering performance.
+The emergence of vision-language models has enabled open-vocabulary understanding across modalities.
+CLIP~\cite{radford2021learning}, in particular, supports prompt-guided classification and retrieval in a zero-shot manner.
+Extending this to 3D, several methods embed CLIP-derived features into spatial representations to enable language-driven querying in reconstructed scenes.
+To improve efficiency, LangSplat~\cite{qin2024langsplat} introduces the first 3D language field using Gaussian splatting.
+It employs a scene-specific autoencoder to compress features and incorporates hierarchical semantics via the Segment Anything Model (SAM)~\cite{kirillov2023segment}.
+This enables accurate and efficient open-vocabulary querying with clear semantic boundaries and high rendering throughput.